SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment 2/Assignment_2_task2.2.md

 ### Version Space

-Version space contains all the hypothesis that are consistent with the training data, i.e. the space where all possible predicted instances from our model may be represented.
+Version space contains all the hypothesis that are consistent with the training data.

 ### Target Variable